 There is no law that says how old you must be before you can go to the doctor alone.
-But if you do go alone, your doctor will need to make sure that you are able to understand any medical advice and information they give you during the appointment.
+But if you do go alone, your doctor will only give you treatment if they are sure that you are able to understand any medical advice and information they give you during the appointment.

-There is no fixed age at which you can consent to medical treatment on your own.
-If you are 16 or older, the doctor may accept your consent for most kinds of medical treatment.
+There is no fixed age at which you can consent to medical treatment on your own without your parents’ permission.
+If you are 16 or older, the doctor may accept your consent for most regular kinds of medical treatment.
 It always depends on what kind of medical treatment you need, and whether your doctor thinks you fully understand what is involved.

 When your doctor decides whether to give you medical treatment, they will consider:

 - your independence – whether you live at home with a parent or carer, or support yourself;